-Naturepedic's Corporate responsibility
+Naturepedic's Corporate Responsibility

 Happsy offers the first fully certified organic mattress-in-a-box!
 Their breathable mattresses are made without any harmful chemicals like flame retardants.
-They also skip the harmful glues or adhesives.
+They also skip toxic glues or adhesives.

 Happsy's Materials and fabrics

-Happsy uses materials like GOTS certified organic cotton, GOTS certified wool, GOLS or Rainforest Alliance (FSC) certified latex, and high carbon-content upcycled steel.
+Happsy uses materials like GOTS-certified organic cotton, GOTS-certified wool, GOLS or Rainforest Alliance (FSC) certified latex, and high carbon-content upcycled steel.